ChandlerTayek/Matrix/README.md

 # Matrix Class in Python
-A naive matrix class built python
+A naive matrix class built in python.